CodingGarden/faqs/README.md

 ## How long have you been coding?

-Over 18 years!
+Over 20 years!
 I started coding HTML / CSS websites as a kid.
 Learned Java, C, C++ in college.
 Wrote C# / .NET desktop applications for a while.
-Started learning modern web technologies in my spare time, taught JavaScript full stack web development for 3+ years, worked as a Chief Full Stack Engineer / Architect for 3+ years and now I am a full time gardener.
+Started learning modern web technologies in my spare time, taught JavaScript full stack web development for 3+ years, worked as a Chief Full Stack Engineer / Architect for 3+ years and now I am a full time content creator.

 ## What do you do for a living?

-In June 2022 I started creating content full time!
+I work for Syntax fulltime as a Senior Creator.
+Read more about that [here](https://coding.garden/syntax)

 ## What does CJ stand for?

 _Everyone_ has always called me **CJ**.
 Just call me **CJ**.

-Please don't ask about my first / last name, or share my first / last name in the chat if you do know it.
+Please don't ask about my full name, or share my full name in the chat if you do know it.

 ## How old are you?